|Shopping cart is empty.|

 The Shine Story

-Shine was founded in 1990 and has grown to become New Zealand's largest domestic abuse charity registered with the Charities Commission.
+Shine was founded in 1990 and has grown to become a leading New Zealand specialist domestic violence service provider.

 Shine provides a range of effective, practical and innovative services to achieve our mission to stop domestic abuse in New Zealand.
-We directly help thousands of adult and child victims every year to become safe and stay safe through our frontline services, and we indirectly help thousands more every year through professional training programmes.
+We directly help thousands of adult and child victims every year to become safe and stay safe through our frontline services, and we indirectly help thousands more every year through professional training programmes, our DVFREE workplace programme, and our health sector partnerships.

-Shine works in partnership with a number of Government agencies, community organisations and businesses to achieve our goals more effectively and stretch our limited dollars much further, from the NZ Police and Child Youth and Family Services to Auckland District Health Board (and other DHBs), Community Probation, and other not-for-profits such as Lifeline and Youthline.
+Shine works closely with a number of Government agencies, community organisations and businesses to achieve our goals more effectively and stretch our limited dollars much further, from the NZ Police and Oranga Tamariki to Auckland District Health Board (and other DHBs), Community Probation, and other not-for-profits such as Lifeline and Youthline.

 Shine has been honoured by the Patronage of Dame Silvia Cartwright PCNZM, DBE, QSO since 1998.